Why Small Business Marketing Fails

-Many businesses unfortunately don’t have the time, marketing expertise or analytic skills needed to develop an integrated marketing plan for growth.
+According to U.S. Bank, 78% of small businesses fail because they lack a well-developed business & marketing plan.
+Unfortunately, too many businesses don’t have the time, marketing expertise or analytic skills needed to develop an integrated marketing plan that leads to successful growth.
 So they often pick a single marketing tactic based on “their gut”, or pick the same tactic that worked for a colleague in a different industry.
-Unsurprisingly, the end result is too often disappointment: a new website that doesn’t help as much as your gut “thought”, a direct mail campaign less successful at lead gen than your colleague’s, etc.).
+Unsurprisingly, the end result is often disappointment: a new website that doesn’t help as much as your gut “thought”, a direct mail campaign less successful at lead gen than your colleague’s, etc.).